About File Storage Security

 Within Oracle Cloud Infrastructure

-Between Instances and Mounted File Systems
+In-transit Between Instances and Mounted File Systems